LukasKnuth/lknuth.dev/content/writings/tts_and_usability.md

 ---
-title: "Tts and Usability"
+title: "TTS and Usability"
 date: 2014-06-13T16:02:43+01:00
 description: An introduction to TTS on Android
-draft: true
 ---

-Belief it or not but there are actual use-cases for a Text to Speech engine in an application, other than just trying it out and never use it again or for annoying people with it.
+There are limited yet very legit use-cases for Text to Speech engines in your application.

-An example for such a case is an application that has focus and is currently running, but doesn't require physical contact with the device.
-These applications still need to update the user, but shouldn't require physical contact to do so.
+An example for such a case is an application that has focus and is doing its thing, but doesn't require physical interaction with the device.
+These applications might still want to update the user regularly, without touching or looking at the device.
 An example of such an application is a Navigation-app or my own [BikeTrack](https://github.com/LukasKnuth/bike-track).

 ## Making Android talk